 Meeting energy requirements may be the first and most important step in ensuring hoof growth and functional integrity.
 A horse in negative energy balance will utilise protein in the diet or body to make up energy needs for maintenance or growth.
 This may create a secondary protein or amino acid deficiency.

 Diets deficient in methionine will cause a cysteine deficiency, leading to weakened hoof growth.
-Supplementing with methionine will increase cysteine levels within the hoof capsule and along with other co-factors will improve hoof growth and quality.
+Supplementing with methionine will increase cysteine levels within the hoof capsule and, along with other co-factors, will improve hoof growth and quality.
 Methionine also helps increase the bond between the laminae of the hoof wall and so is important in preventing, managing and treating laminitis.
+Foran Equine’s Hoof Aid Liquid and Powder supplements contain nutritionally significant levels of methionine.

 Grass is a rich source of the essential fatty acids linolenic (omega-3) and linoleic acid (omega-6) in a ratio of from 4:1 to 6:1.
 For horses on hay based diets, supplementing with flax seed oil will provide the essential fatty acids in the same ratios as grass.

-If nutrition is suspected as being the cause of a particular hoof problem it is advisable to consult a nutritionist and have the forage analysed and the overall diet assessed.
-Many minerals are interrelated and a fine balance exists.
-Over supplementing on certain minerals can be as harmful as under supplementing.
-There is also the cost factor involved with over supplementing or supplementing unnecessarily.
+If nutrition is suspected as being the cause of a hoof problem, it is advisable to consult a nutritionist who can assess the complete diet and analyse the forage.
+A fine balance exists in mineral supplementation; over supplementing on certain minerals can be as harmful as under supplementing.

-Commercially available hoof supplements can correctly balance the diet targeting the common deficiencies associated with poor hoof growth.
-Improvements in hoof growth and quality should be apparent within 8-10 weeks after the supplement has been started.
-If this is not the case then either nutrition is not a factor or the hoof supplement used was not the right choice.
-If the supplement is working it is advisable to keep using it for at least 9 to 12 months as this is how long it takes for a complete new hoof capsule to grow.
+Foran Equine’s Hoof Aid Liquid and Powder supplements contain nutritionally significant levels of biotin, zinc and methionine to correctly balance the diet, targeting the common deficiencies associated with poor hoof growth.
+Improvements in hoof growth and quality should be apparent within 8-10 weeks after the supplement has been started and it is advisable to continue use for least 9 to 12 months as this is how long it takes for a complete new hoof capsule to grow.